learn-academy-2022-charlie/rails-api-michael-a-tobias/README.md

 	deleted:    app/views/layouts/mailer.text.erb
 ```

+> Currently working on getting the animals_controller to display all the sightings associated with and individual animal.
+Might need to look at the user stories again.

 # The API Stories

 The Forest Service is considering a proposal to place in conservancy a forest of virgin Douglas fir just outside of Portland, Oregon.
 Before they give the go-ahead, they need to do an environmental impact study.
 They've asked you to build an API the rangers can use to report wildlife sightings.